tmtxt/tmtxt.github.com/_drafts/2025-12-22-modular-monolith.md

 # Let's talk about Microservices again

 Quite often, when we want to scale an application, people think about microservices first because of the benefits they offer.
-Microservices architecture has become increasingly popular due to several compelling advantages:
+Microservices architecture has become increasingly popular due to several :

 - decouple business logic into independent services
 - each team owns and maintains their own services without affecting others